ArminKleinert/NeonLyra/README.md

 ; This expression just returns Nothing
 (when #f (println!
 5) 66)

-; Generic function which gets the firsst element of an object called xs.
+; Generic function which gets the first element of an object called xs.
 ; If no implementation is provided for the type of xs, the id function ; is used as a fallback.
 ; Below that are implementation of this function for the list, vector and